steven-rolph/country-trakcer/README.md

 ---

-**Built with ❤️ for tracking travel days and maintaining residence compliance.**
+**Built with ❤️ for Cheryl and Nigel to track their travel days and maintain residence compliance.**